-When it comes to planning your family’s financial future it is important to look at all areas affecting your finances.
+When it comes to planning your family's financial future it is important to look at all areas affecting your finances.
 One area that is overlooked by the majority of people is the use of a trust in connection with their life assurance cover.
-(If you don’t have life assurance cover then read my article explaining why you need life insurance)
+If you don't have life insurance then read my article How much life insurance do you need

 What is a trust?

 A trust allows you to set aside an asset for the benefit of a specified person or group of people (the beneficiaries).
 The asset is then managed by a trustee until such time as the beneficiary is intended to benefit.

 Life Insurance policies are an asset that can be placed in a trust and this can have a dramatic consequence on how the payout is dealt with in the event of death.

 What is the benefit of placing a life insurance policy in trust?